Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Weisfeiler-Lehman and Unfolding Trees

 \subsection{Equivalence for Attributed Static Graphs}

-To extend the result that the WL equivalence and the unfolding tree equivalence between two graphs are equivalent (\cite{d2021unifying}) to any arbitrary graph an extension of the theorem to SAUHGs suffices.
 The extended result on SAUHGs is formalized and proven in Thm.~\ref{ue=wl}.
-The original WL test and unfolding tree notion covers all graph properties except for the node and edge attributes.
-Thus, first the notion of unfolding trees (cf.~Def.~\ref{def_unfolding_Tree}) and the Weisfeiler-Lehman test (cf.~Def.~\ref{def_1_WL_test}) have to be extended to an attributed version.
+The original WL test and unfolding tree notions cover all graph properties except edge attributes.
+Thus, the notion of unfolding trees and the Weisfeiler-Lehman test have to be extended to an attributed version.

-\begin{Def}[Attributed Unfolding Tree] The \textbf{attributed unfolding tree} $\bm{T}_{v}^d$ in graph $G = (\mathcal{V}, \mathcal{E}, \alpha, \omega)$ of node $v \in \mathcal{V}$ \textbf{up to depth} $d \in \mathbb{N}$ is defined as
+\begin{Def}[Attributed Unfolding Tree] The \textbf{attributed unfolding tree} $\mathbf{T}_{v}^d$ in graph $G' = (\mathcal{V}', \mathcal{E}', \alpha', \omega')$ of node $v \in \mathcal{V}'$ \textbf{up to depth} $d \in \mathbb{N}_0$ is defined as